TheblueMan003/StarLight/README.md

 [criterion="minecraft.used:minecraft.carrot_on_a_stick"] scoreboard int a
 ```
 Here is a list of used attributes by the compiler:
-- `criterion`: Use to specify the criterion when other than dummy.
+- `criterion`: specify the criterion when other than dummy.
 (JAVA Only)
-- `name`: Use to force the name of the variable
+- `name`: force the name of the variable
+- `versionSpecific`: Append the version to the name of the variable
+- `tag`: force the tag use by the variable (for variable of type entity)

 ## Default Types